Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

 In RQ2, we investigate the impact of augmenting primary datasets on increasing the generalizability of the trained classifiers.
-Devine et al. \cite{Devin} demonstrated that models trained on seven labeled datasets do not perform well in predicting unseen ones.
+Devine et al.~\cite{Devin} demonstrated that models trained on seven labeled datasets do not perform well in predicting unseen ones.
 Therefore, this experiment demonstrates that augmenting review datasets using auxiliary datasets extracted from labeled issues can contribute to the enhancement of performance in trained classifiers.
-To this end, we use five primary datasets (Table \ref{table:Dataset_Spec}) for training baseline and augmented models.

-Devine et al. \cite{Devin} introduced two types of models, namely \emph{"Single-Dataset"} and \emph{"Leave-One-Out (LOO)"}, for comparison purposes.
+To this end, we use five primary datasets (\tabref{Dataset_Spec}) for training baseline and augmented models.
+Devine et al.~\cite{Devin} introduced two types of models, namely \emph{``Single-Dataset''} and \emph{``Leave-One-Out (LOO)''}, for comparison purposes.
 Their study revealed that the LOO models yield superior results.
 In this experiment, we also train these two model types using the primary and augmented datasets and compare their results:

 \begin{enumerate} \item \emph{Single-Dataset}: one dataset (A) as the training dataset, the rest of datasets (PD-{A}) as the test datasets (PD denotes the set of primary datasets). \item \emph{Leave-one-out (LOO)}: one dataset (A) as the test dataset, the union of the rest of datasets (union(PD-{A})) as the training dataset. \end{enumerate}